 Anyone can make a pallet deck — you can usually get pallets for free since people always want to get rid of them.
 Just look for them on Craigslist, or contact a local store that regularly gets items delivered on pallets.

-A nice backyard deck is definitely on our wish list and something Don wants to build for us, but since that wasn’t happening for a while, I wanted to make a temporary one.
+A nice backyard deck is definitely on my wish list, but for now I wanted to make a temporary one.

-So last summer, Landon and I pulled four pallets into our backyard, and we pushed them together to make one platform.
+So last summer, my son and I pulled four pallets into our backyard, and we pushed them together to make one platform.

 We added a left-over outdoor carpet, our plastic table and four chairs on top of it, and we had our first version of a pallet deck.